Fairness in Ranking: A Survey: Preliminaries and notation

 A prominent class of fairness measures corresponds to \emph{proportional representation} in the top-$k$ treated as a set, or in every prefix of the top-$k$.
 These measures are motivated by the need to mitigate different types of bias, based on assumptions about its origins and with a view of specific objectives (to be discussed in Section~\ref{sec:02-four-frameworks}).
 For example, ranking $\btau_2$ in Figure~\ref{fig:ad_example} re-ranks candidates to satisfy proportional representation by gender at the top-$4$ (treating it as a set), swapping candidates $e$ and $f$.
 The ranking $\btau_3$ in Figure~\ref{fig:ad_example} additionally reorders candidates $c$ and $d$ to achieve proportional representation by gender in every prefix of the top-$4$.

 In addition to fairness measures, \emph{diversity} measures have also been proposed in the literature~\cite{drosou2017diversity}.
-In this survey we will focus on coverage-based diversity that is most closely related to fairness, and requires that members of multiple, possibly overlapping, groups, be sufficiently well-represented among the top-$k$, treated either as a set or as a ranked list.
+In this survey we will discuss coverage-based diversity that is most closely related to fairness, and requires that members of multiple, possibly overlapping, groups, be sufficiently well-represented among the top-$k$, treated either as a set or as a ranked list.
 Diversity constraints may, for example, be stated to require that members of each ethnic group, each gender group, and of selected intersectional groups on ethnicity and gender, all be represented at the top-$k$ in proportion to their prevalence in the input.
+The terminology we adopt in this paper is that ``coverage-based diversity'' is a technical notion that can be used to express several fairness objectives.
+In contrast, fairness is never purely technical: it is always associated with a value framework and with a socio-technical context of use.

 When candidates are re-ranked to meet objectives other than score-based utility, we may be interested to compute \emph{$\score{}$-utility loss}, denoted $L_{\score{}}(\btau, \hat \btau)$.
 We can use a variety of metrics that quantify the distance between ranked lists for this purpose, including, for example, the Kendall distance that counts the number of pairs that appear in the opposite relative order in $\btau$ and $\hat{\btau}$, or one in a family of generalized distances between rankings~\cite{DBLP:conf/www/KumarV10}.
 However, loss functions that compare rankings $\btau$ and $\hat \btau$ in their entirety are uncommon.
 Rather, $\score{}$-utility loss is usually specified over the top-$k$.
 The simplest formulation is: